 51 percent of executives driving Blockchain technology initiatives are either chief technology officers or “chief innovation officers.”

-How Blockchain Technology Will Affect The Wealth Management Industry
+How Blockchain Technology Will Affect Financial Industry

 Blockchain technology can be used to onboard clients for future investments, eliminate third parties, manage portfolios, keep transactions secure, offer real-time payouts, help prevent fraud, accounting mistakes and laundering, streamline customer service, and help establish new financial products.